GESTATIONAL SURROGACY IN ALASKA

 Is a pre-birth order possible in Alaska based on a Gestational Carrier’s plan to deliver in Alaska, if no party lives in Alaska?
 Not likely to happen, based on the geographical location of Alaska, but the answer is still yes.

 Will Alaska Vital Records honor a pre-birth order from another state?
-Unclear, but it probably would be honored.
+Unclear, but probably.

 What is the typical time frame to obtain a birth certificate after delivery?
-Approximately one week, following a pre-birth parentage order.
+Approximately one week if there was a pre-birth parentage order.

 How are same-sex parents named on the final birth certificate?
-Father and Parent, Mother and Parent
+Parent and Parent

 Can an international same-sex male couple obtain an initial birth certificate naming the biological father and Gestational Carrier?
 Unclear, but possibly

-Can the non-biological parent in a same-sex couple obtain a second parent adoption based solely on the fact that the child was born in Alaska (i.e., neither of the Intended Parents lives in Alaska)?
-Unclear
+If neither of the Intended Parents live in Alaska, can the non-biological parent in a same-sex couple obtain a second parent adoption based solely on the fact that the child was born in Alaska (i.e., neither of the Intended Parents lives in Alaska)?
+Probably yes

 If no, will Alaska Vital Records honor a second parent adoption order from another state and add the second parent to the birth certificate?
-Unclear, but likely
+Yes

 SECOND PARENT & STEPPARENT ADOPTIONS FOR ALASKA RESIDENTS